 She Told Me – Experimental Music by Women (1969-2020)

-An invented language, imitations of field-recordings, or the idea of a visual work with sound make these tracks express something not yet known.
+An invented language, imitations of field recordings, or the idea of a visual work with sound allow these tracks to express something as yet unknown.
 38 minutes with Buffy Sainte-Marie, Gazelle Twin & NYX, Glynis Jones, Valentina Goncharova and others.

 Obscure Music – Paving the Way for Ambient (1975-78)